MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2016-06-28-teddy-kumpel.markdown

 A: Is this live dynamic performance a response to anything in your past?
 Like playing through-composed music by other people for so much of your career as a paid musician, doing these wedding gigs, club gigs and that kind of thing?
 Were you just craving this kind of live improvisation?
 Or is that always been part of your musical...
 {: .interviewer }

 T: Good question.
 I would say, I've been jamming like that with my mom since I was a kid, where she would play organ and I would play piano.
-Even though I don't really know how to play piano, I have ears and fingers, so I can kind of find and play in between and we would have these epic half hour long jams that would just go from totally [bizarro world&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Bizarro_World)--but very reactionary.
+Even though I don't really know how to play piano, I have ears and fingers, so I can kind of find and play in between and we would have these epic half hour long jams that would just go from totally [bizarro world&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Bizarro_World)--but very reactionary.
 {: .interviewee }

 She would play something, I'd answer.
 And she doesn't really consider herself an improviser necessarily.
 She's got great ears, but she's a classical musician, so everything she's drawing from is something that has been played before. <span class="important">But I had no idea what that was most of the time, so I was just sort of hearing my way through it.</span> And I guess, that's always been part of my M.O.--jamming and playing extended things as it's always been fun for me.
 But equally I like the set forms too, so thankfully I get to do both.